K4Lok/100-Days-Web-Development/Notes/Day-74/README.md

+## Cue Section
+1. Differences between Authentication and Security.
+2. What's CSRF and how to prevent it?
+(2 approaches).
+4. What's XSS and how to prevent it?
+(2 approaches).
+5. How to avoid XSS if we want to output the raw content?

+---

 # Website Security
 > To prevent unexpected actions by visitors, potential malicious actions like exposing data or granting unwanted access to certain actions on our website.